NetiSade/job-tracking/SETUP.md

 1. Add your first job application in the app
 2. Try editing and deleting jobs
-3. Test different status and priority combinations
+3. Drag jobs up and down to set your preferred order
 4. Add comments to track your progress

 Enjoy tracking your job applications! 🎉